Gainesville-area residents take their fight against the PW digital gateway to court

 In two separate lawsuits filed in Prince William County Circuit Court on Wednesday, Nov.
 30 and Monday, Dec.
 5, the Oak Valley Homeowners’ Association, the Gainesville Citizens for Smart Growth and 12 individual residents of Heritage Hunt, Oak Valley and Catharpin are asking the court to halt further development related to the Prince William Digital Gateway comprehensive plan amendment, which the county supervisors approved Wednesday, Nov.
 2 after an all-night meeting and public hearing.

 The Oak Valley lawsuit also asks that the court put the brakes on any county effort to use taxpayer money to purchase private property near the Manassas National Battlefield Park for public parkland in connection with the data center development.
-The addition of a new parkland near the battlefield was outlined in the digital gateway CPA but the plan does not specify how the land will be acquired.
+The addition of new parkland near the battlefield was outlined in the digital gateway CPA but the plan does not specify how the land will be acquired.

 The Prince William Digital Gateway CPA changed the county’s long-term land-use plan for the 2,139-acre corridor from A-1 agriculture to “tech/flex,” allowing for up to 27.6 million square feet of data center development.
 The CPA, however, does not entitle or rezone the land for certain uses.

-Still, the lawsuits argue that the supervisors’ move to pave the way for data center development in a rural area of homes and small farms will harm both residents’ property values and their health and quality of life.
+Still, the lawsuits argue that the supervisors’ move to pave the way for data center development in a rural area of homes and small farms will harm residents’ property values, health and quality of life.

 Mac Haddow, president of the Oak Valley Homeowners’ Association, called the county board’s approval of the Prince William Digital Gateway CPA a “rush to judgment” made with little regard to nearby neighborhoods or residents throughout the county.

 “We have a mess on our hands.
 Why?
-Because of some very effective lobbying by multimillion-dollar corporations to the detriment of all of the citizens of Prince William County,” Haddow said in a Dec.
+Because of some very effective lobbying by multi-million dollar corporations to the detriment of all of the citizens of Prince William County,” Haddow said in a Dec.
 6 interview with The Prince William Times.
 “There’s been no explanation as to why we had to do this so quickly.
 Nobody knows, except that it means more money for these data center operators.”

 Heritage Hunt is an over-55 community of 1,863 homes and 3,400 residents along Heathcote Boulevard between Heritage Hunt Drive and Catharpin Road in Gainesville.
 Oak Valley comprises 254 homes just west of Catharpin Road.
 Both communities are near or adjacent to the planned PW Digital Gateway.
-The Oak Valley lawsuit also includes plaintiffs whose properties are outside Oak Valley but that abut the digital gateway planning area.
+The Oak Valley lawsuit also includes plaintiffs whose properties are outside Oak Valley but abut the digital gateway planning area.

 “We have [property owners] encircling the digital gateway,” Haddow said, in an effort to include plaintiffs directly harmed by “inappropriately located data centers.”

-“Because we’re not opposed to data centers,” Haddow added.
+“We’re not opposed to data centers,” Haddow added.
 “We’re just opposed to putting them in the wrong place.”

-The digital gateway planning area encompasses several homes and neighborhoods in the area slated for new data centers --but not all of them.
+The digital gateway planning area encompasses several homes and neighborhoods in the area slated for new data centers -- but not all of them.
 In total, more than 100 property owners – including all in the subdivisions of Trappers Ridge, Dominique Estates and Catharpin Farm Estates – are under contract to sell their homes and land for between $500,000 to $1 million an acre to data center developers QTS and Compass if the county supervisors approve three rezoning applications filed in connection with the digital gateway CPA.

 The rezonings seek to develop about 1,600 of the digital gateway’s 2,139 acres into new data centers.
 But the companies’ plans do not specify how many individual data center buildings are proposed.
 The Oak Valley lawsuit states that based on the size of most data centers operating around the county, the three rezonings, if approved, could result in 32 two- or three-story data centers or 90 one-story data centers in the digital gateway area.